Thursday, December 27, 2012

 Saving An Old Shed

-We absolutely love spending summers in our little country get away.
-We are trying to co-exist with all the wild animals.
+We absolutely love spending summers in our little country getaway.
+We are trying to coexist with all the wild animals.
 The most challenging by far are the deer.
 They love to eat just about anything green.
-Linda selects plants which are deer resistant, but we have learned this does not mean deer proof.
-We have fenced in some areas which seems works best but isn't necessarily the way we want to leave it.
+Linda selects plants that are deer resistant, but we have learned this does not mean deer proof.
+We have fenced in some areas which seem to work best, but it isn't necessarily the way we want to leave it.
 We have had several bear visits this year.
-We had one stop in while our grandchildren were visiting so that was perfect.
-They typically look around for something to eat and not finding anything move on.
+We had one stop while our grandchildren were visiting, so that was perfect.
+They typically look around for something to eat, and, not finding anything, move on.

 On to new adventures with Ariel.